 Author: Beta-TNT

 The “RDF” combat uniform, which referring to a transitional type of combat uniform between the Tropical Combat Uniform (TCU) and Battle Dress Uniform (BDU).
-Since the formal nomenclature of the “RDF” combat uniform: Coat, Hot Weather, Camouflage Pattern, is almost the same as BDU’s, collectors named it by its best known users: the Rapid Deployment Forces.
+Since the official nomenclature of the “RDF” combat uniform: Coat, Hot Weather, Camouflage Pattern, is almost the same as BDU’s, collectors named it by its best known users: the Rapid Deployment Forces.
 In some certain context, when we are talking about “RDF”, it may be also referring to the transitional ERDL camouflage pattern.

 Basically, the “RDF” combat uniform is modified from the last variety of Tropical Combat Uniform, and the only difference is the pockets.
 Looking back through the history of US Military Combat Uniforms, the “RDF” combat uniform we are talking about was some sort of standard or basic combat uniform pattern in the 1970s.
 The NLAB tested and evaluated many camouflage patterns based on it.
 But thanks to the limited number and range of issue, most US Military Ground Forces were still wearing utility uniform or TCU, only the RDF got issued the “RDF”.